life-and-dev/son/son-as-angel.draft.md

 ### Jesus referring to himself as an "angel"

-> “Behold, I send my messenger *(John the Baptist according to Matthew 11:10; Mark 1:2; Luke 7:27)*, and he will prepare the way before me. —Malachi 3:1
+> “Behold, I send My messenger *(John the Baptist according to Matthew 11:10; Mark 1:2; Luke 7:27)*, and he will prepare the way before Me. — Malachi 3:1 (ESV)

-If we assume that John prepared the way for Jesus, it would imply that Jesus is the second "messenger" or "angel".
+If John prepared the way for Jesus, it would imply that Jesus is the second "messenger" or "angel".

 > And the Lord whom you seek will suddenly come to his temple; and **the messenger *(angel)* of the covenant** in whom you delight, behold, he is coming, says the LORD of hosts.
 >